AnyLog-co/documentation/test suites.md

 When a query is executed, the query params can make the query a ***test case*** and direct the query result to an output file that is organized in a ***test format***.
 The test format has 3 sections:
-***Header*** - an informative section that includes a title, the date and time of the run and the query syntax.
+***Header*** - an informative section that includes a title, the date and time of the run, the query syntax, dbms used and output format of the returned rows.
 ***body*** - the ***test case*** output.
 ***footer*** - statistical results including the execution time and the number of rows returned by the query.